 Fruits take up a slightly smaller portion of the plate than vegetables, but they're still an important part of a diet.
 They contain necessary nutrients like vitamin C, potassium, and fiber.
 Great choices include oranges, peaches, mangoes, strawberries, and apples.

 Serve fruit a variety of ways: whole, cut up, in smoothies.
 When buying canned fruit, choose fruit that is packed in juice rather than heavy or light syrup.
-It's best to choose whole fruit over 100% fruit juice, as some of the nutrients are lost in the juicing process.
+And it's best to serve whole fruit over 100% fruit juice, as some nutrients are lost in the juicing process.

 Orange = Grains